nikitajoisa/nikitajoisa/README.md

 ### 💭 About Me

-- 🔭 I'm currently building **LWv4** — a full digital platform for LeisureWorld Cork, from scratch
-- 🎨 I care about how things *feel* — canvas animations, custom cursors, page-peel reveals, not just responsive grids
+- 🎨 I care about how things *feel*, canvas animations, custom cursors, page-peel reveals, not just responsive grids
 - 🌱 MSc Business Analytics graduate, University College Cork
 - 👨‍🏫 Selected for the pAIr Ireland Mentoring Program (1 of 18 from 1,500+ applicants)
 - 💬 Ask me about full-stack builds, UI micro-interactions, or resume automation tools